TRAVELING BY BUS, TRAIN, AND FERRY SCHEDULES

 TRAVELING BY AIRPLANE

 Montenegro has two international airports.
 One is in the capital, Podgorica, and the other is at the seaside in the city of Tivat.
-Dubrovnik airport in Croatia is also very close to the Montenegrin border and many tourists use this route as well.
+Dubrovnik airport in Croatia is also very close to the Montenegrin border, and many tourists use this route as well.

 TRAVELING BY CAR

 By far the swiftest way to move around the country and reach all of its corners is by car.
 However, driving in Montenegro can be very demanding.
-Due to the mountainous landscape, most of the roads wind endlessly above the deep abysses of the canyons and at the same time, some of them are in not-so-good conditions.
+Due to the mountainous landscape, most of the roads wind endlessly above the deep abysses of the canyons, and at the same time, some of them are in not-so-good condition.
 Furthermore, the local drivers are renowned for their perilous driving and care little for signs, restrictions, and rules.
 All of this means that one should not engage in the adventure of driving in Montenegro if you are not an experienced driver, or you should be extremely careful and always expect the unexpected from other drivers.
 Motorized tourists should have valid international driver’s licenses.
-If not in possession of a Green Card and if your insurance is not valid in Montenegro you will have to buy short-term insurance at the border crossing.
+If not in possession of a Green Card and if your insurance is not valid in Montenegro,o you will have to buy short-term insurance at the border crossing.

-The circular road through Boka Kotorska is of good quality but curvy and passes through many towns and villages in some of which (such as Muo or Prčanj) the road narrows to just one lane.
+The circular road through Boka Kotorska is of good quality but curvy and passes through many towns and villages, in some of which (such as Muo or Prčanj) the road narrows to just one lane.
 During the summer half of the year is congested, with lots of cars parked on its edges and pedestrians crossing it frequently.
 If in a hurry, you can shorten the route from Kotor to Herceg Novi by taking a Kamenari –Lepetani Ferry that connects the shores of the Gulf at the narrowest point.

 TRAVELING BY BICYCLE